 - are from an outer regional, remote or very remote area (use the Student Regional Area Search tool to check eligibility)

-- are under 22 at time they commence their course
+- are aged 22 and under at time they commence their course

 - are relocating to study at an education provider at least 90 minutes by public transport from their family home

 - are undertaking eligible tertiary study in the next available study period immediately following completion of Year 12 or equivalent with no gap year (or the first available semester of their chosen course if the course has a mid-year, or later, start)